MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-cloud-sql-online.md

 #### Cutover

 If there are both **Migrate** and **Validate and Migrate**, completing the Online migration requires another step—the user must take a Cutover action.
-After the copy/clone of the base data is complete, the migration moves to the `WaitingForUserAction` state and the `WaitingForCutoverTrigger' substate.
+After the copy/clone of the base data is complete, the migration moves to the `WaitingForUserAction` state and the `WaitingForCutoverTrigger` substate.
 In this state, the user can trigger the cutover from the portal by selecting the migration.

 Before initiating cutover, it's important to ensure that: